lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :jjb-cache: JJB cache location. (default: $HOME/.cache/jenkins_jobs)
     :jjb-version: JJB version to install. (default: see job-template)
-    :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
-    :submodule-recursive: Whether to checkout submodules recursively.
+    :submodule-recursive: Set to ``true`` to checkout submodules recursively.
         (default: true)
     :submodule-timeout: Timeout (in minutes) for checkout operation.
         (default: 10)
     :submodule-disable: Disable submodule checkout operation.
         (default: false)
     :throttle_categories: List of categories to throttle by.
-    :throttle-enabled: Whether or not to enable throttling on the job.
+    :throttle-enabled: Set to ``true`` to enable throttling on the job.
         (default: true)
     :throttle-max-per-node: Max jobs to run on the same node. (default: 1)
     :throttle-max-total: Max jobs to run across the entire project. - 0